syncfusion/blazor-docs/src/charts/accumulation-chart/getting-started.md

 ## Enable Tooltip

 When space constraints prevent you from displaying information using data labels, the tooltip comes in handy.
-Tooltips can be enabled by setting the [`Enable`](https://help.syncfusion.com/cr/blazor/Syncfusion.Blazor.Charts.AccumulationChartTooltipSettings.html#Syncfusion_Blazor_Charts_AccumulationChartTooltipSettings_Enable) property in [`AccumulationChartTooltipSettings`](https://help.syncfusion.com/cr/blazor/Syncfusion.Blazor.Charts.AccumulationChartTooltipSettings.html) to **true**.
+The tooltip can be enabled by setting the [`Enable`](https://help.syncfusion.com/cr/blazor/Syncfusion.Blazor.Charts.AccumulationChartTooltipSettings.html#Syncfusion_Blazor_Charts_AccumulationChartTooltipSettings_Enable) property in [`AccumulationChartTooltipSettings`](https://help.syncfusion.com/cr/blazor/Syncfusion.Blazor.Charts.AccumulationChartTooltipSettings.html) to **true**.

 ```csharp
 @page "/"